talon-one/talon_one.rb/docs/ManagementApi.md

   status: 'status_example', # String | Filter results by HTTP status codes.
   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example' # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
 }

 begin